coconutEgg/KoKoKuant/README.md

 # KoKoKuant
-Kokokuant, an interesting and cute trading platform framework
+Kokokuant, an interesting and cute trading platform framework.